mIRC-Scripters/mirckb/docs/source/commands/amsg.rst

 /amsg
 =====

-The **amsg** command is used to send a message to all the channels you are currently on.
+The **/amsg** command is used to send a message to all the channels you are currently on.
 To send a message to a specific channel, consider using the /msg command instead.

 .. note:: As of mIRC v7.1 the /amsg command will split long messages into smaller messages so no part of the message will be truncated.